 With a brand-new design, you’ll be able to choose a durable frame with your double glazing, made from uPVC, aluminium or a composite blend.
 Wall insulation can help you fill in hollow walls, especially in traditional properties.
 As a result, you can prevent cold air from filling up the area around your home instead.

 Which is better for your home, though?
 Double glazing and insulation can both provide a lot of benefits.
 The crucial thing to figure out is how both would impact your living space.
-If you’re suffering from cracked window frames, condensation or chipped glass, then replacing your old design with double glazing is a much better investment than repairing the issues.
+If you’re suffering from cracked window frames, condensation or chipped glass, then replacing your old design with double glazing is a much better investment than repairing the issues, and the double glazing prices you receive will go a lot further.

 Alternatively, wall insulation is ideal for dealing with damp spots, draughts and any water building up in your walls.
 However, if you want to create a warm, comfortable living space, you could be best buying both!